apache/druid/docs/api-reference/service-status-api.md

 #### URL
 <post>`POST`</post> `/druid/worker/v1/task/{taskid}/shutdown`

-Shuts down a running task by `taskid`.
-For normal usage, you should prefer to use the `/druid/indexer/v1/task/{taskId}/shutdown`
-[Tasks API](./tasks-api.md) instead.
+Shuts down a running task by ID.
+For normal usage, you should prefer to use the `/druid/indexer/v1/task/{taskId}/shutdown` [Tasks API](./tasks-api.md) instead.

 #### Responses